lleshchi/learn-katacoda/stratis/step8.md

 A filesystem is a hierarchy of directories that is used to organize files on a storage media.
 A Stratis filesystem is created from one pool.
 Like pools, all filesystems must have a name; we will name our filesystem my_first_fs.

-Let's create my_fs from the pool that we just created, my_pool.
+Let's create my_first_fs from the pool that we just created, my_pool.

 `stratis filesystem create my_pool my_first_fs`{{execute}}